L400-RTI/Training-material/modules/01 - Introduction.md

 Eventstream and Activator scale with event velocity, while Eventhouse depends on query concurrency and storage tiering.

-**Implication:** RTI capacity must be planned with sustained and peak loads in mind — especially for high-volume streaming applications.
+**Implication:** Real-Time Intelligence capacity must be planned with sustained and peak loads in mind — especially for high-volume streaming applications.

 ### Implementations

-Microsoft Fabric Real-Time Intelligence (RTI) is engineered for enterprise-grade data streaming, event detection, and low-latency action pipelines.
+Microsoft Fabric Real-Time Intelligence (Real-Time Intelligence) is engineered for enterprise-grade data streaming, event detection, and low-latency action pipelines.
 But design elegance on paper doesn’t guarantee operational success.
 Implementations in the real world surface challenges that are not immediately visible from documentation or demos.

 This course places special emphasis on implementations—not just how the services work, but how they behave under scale, complex orchestration, and production constraints.

-#### What "Implementation" Means in RTI
+#### What "Implementation" Means in Real-Time Intelligence

 - Designing event ingestion pipelines that handle bursty, high-volume, and diverse data reliably
 - Authoring rules and detections that avoid false positives and alert spamming
 - Managing state, schema evolution, and windowing in streaming logic
 - Triggering actions (notebooks, pipelines, alerts) in a controlled, idempotent, and performant manner
-- Embedding RTI into broader data estate orchestration (Synapse, Power BI, Microsoft Purview, etc.)
+- Embedding Real-Time Intelligence into broader data estate orchestration (Synapse, Power BI, Microsoft Purview, etc.)

 #### Why It Matters